Danzig-Wonneberg / Gdansk-Ujescisko

 "Am 1.Februar 1945 verließen die großen Passagierdampfer Hansa (21.133 BRT), Hamburg (21.691 BRT), Cap Arkona (27.571 BRT) und weitere Schiffe die Danziger Bucht und erreichten die westliche Ostsee."

-1.5 millions of people were brought to the western Baltic Sea on this way up to April 1945. - 3000 people died.
+1.5 million people were brought to the western Baltic Sea on this way up to April 1945, 3000 people died.

 1937 and 1945